Data Protection: Stretching Beyond the Data Security Horizon

 Data backup best practices

-DR best practices
+Disaster Recovery best practices

 When designing a DR plan, you need to be aware of a few important terms:

-Workload Prioritisation
+Workload prioritisation

 Recovery Point Objective

 Simply put, RPO defines the age of data to be recovered.
-Expressed backwards in time, RPO can be specified in seconds, minutes, hours or days.
+Expressed backwards in time, RPO can be specified in seconds, minutes, hours, or days.
 For most businesses, a four-hour RPO is a threshold beyond which they start falling apart.

 Recovery Time Objective